MiguelMJ/Candle/README.md

 - **SFML v2.5**
   - Graphics module and System module.

-_This library is meant to be used in SFML applications, so I will assume that you are familiar with the process of compiling them.
+_This library is meant to be used in SFML applications, so it's assumed that you are familiar with the process of compiling them.
 If you are not, [you can learn in the official website](https://www.sfml-dev.org/tutorials/2.5/)_ .

 ## Example program